Social Innovation Forum 2026

 Executive Vice-President for Social Rights and Skills, Quality Jobs and Preparedness, European Commission

-Laura Girlevičienė,
+Dr. Laura Girlevičienė,

 Director, European Competence Centre for Social Innovation / Lithuanian European Social Fund Agency (ESFA)